7 min read

 User Flow for App Design with Wireframes

-After user flows establish what a users’ needs are and how they would go about achieving goals within an app, wireframes can be used to take these ideas a step further.
-Though typically user flows are made before wireframes, these two elements of app development go hand-in-hand.
+After user flows establish what a user’s needs are and how they would go about achieving goals within an app, wireframes can take these ideas a step further.
+Typically, user flows are made before wireframes, but these two elements of app development go hand-in-hand.

-Below is an example of a user flow depicted in wireframes:
+Below is an example of a user flow that leverages wireframes:

 Testing User Flows

-The best evidence for if you have created a workable user flow is to test it with actual users.
-Design your app to include just the minimal viable products, so you can A/B test your user flows.
+The best evidence for a strong user flow is validation from actual users.
+Start with only strictly necessary features, so you can A/B test your user flows.
 Let users travel through the different pathways during beta testing, then take notes on their feedback.
-If one pathway provides a lot more friction for a user or a less enjoyable experience, then you’ll have your answer!
+If one pathway provides a lot more friction for a user, consider that evidence that the alternative is stronger.

 Example of Shapes in a User Flow

-So before you go full steam ahead in creating an app, take a moment to create an example app user flow diagram.
+Before you charge ahead in creating an app, take a moment to create an example app user flow diagram.
+Your users will thank you.

 Interested in discussing what a user flow for your app would look like?
 Let’s talk about it!